NCATSTranslator/Evidence-Provenance-Confidence-Working-Group/README.md

-# Evidence Provenance Confidence Context Modelling Working Group
+# Evidence Provenance Confidence Context (EPCC) Modelling Working Group

 This is the project coordination repository of the Translator *Evidence Provenance Confidence Context Modelling Working Group*.